janet-lang/janet-lang.org/README.md

 Simply add a file with the name of the binding you are giving examples for to the examples directory, with the `.janet` suffix.
-If the binding includes the `/` character, replace it with and underscore - this works because no bindings in the core use an underscore.
+If the binding includes the `/` character, replace it with an underscore - this works because no bindings in the core use an underscore.
 For example, the binding `array/new` has examples in the `examples/array_new.janet` file.

 If such a file already exists, you can simply append your example code the existing file.